Six Things You Need to Know about Hashimoto's Thyroiditis

 - Ovary problems

 We recommend reading: 9 Facts about Ovarian Cysts that Every Woman Should Know

 Unfortunately, there really is no way to prevent Hashimoto’s disease.
-However, what you can do is keep the risk factors in mind and watch for symptoms.
+However, what you can do is keep the risk factors in mind and watch out for the symptoms.

-Overall, if you want to prevent or lower your risk, a healthy lifestyle that includes a proper diet, exercise, and rest can be a big help.
+Overall, if you want to lower your risk, a healthy lifestyle that includes a proper diet, exercise, and rest can be a big help.